perses/perses/docs/api/plugin/prometheus.md

 #### Example

-A simple Prometheus LabelValues variable would be
+A simple Prometheus LabelNames variable would be

 ```yaml
 kind: "Variable"